gfirem/backery-proyect/plugins/happyforms/readme.txt

 == Changelog ==

+= 1.9.8 =
+* Improvement: Improved appearance and available tools in visual editors.
+* Bugfix: Fixed Email part which was not allowing empty value even when marked as optional part.
+* Bugfix: Fixed font size sliders in Style tab that were not updating preview.
+* Bugfix: Fixed broken appearance of inputs when "Label display" setting was set to "Inside".

 = 1.9.7 =
-Improvement: New “Confirm submission” control in Setup step.
+* Improvement: New “Confirm submission” control in Setup step.
-Improvement: Various improvements to HappyForms UI.
+* Improvement: Various improvements to HappyForms UI.
-Improvement: Compatibility with WordPress 5.4.
+* Improvement: Compatibility with WordPress 5.4.
-Bugfix: Form width slider in Style tab → General was not updating value in preview.
+* Bugfix: Form width slider in Style tab → General was not updating value in preview.

 = 1.9.6 =
 * Improvement: When searching for specific choice in Dropdown part, a configurable "No results" message is shown if no choice is found.